jinstrider2000/jinstrider2000.github.io/_posts/2018-01-27-out_of_the_black_lodge.markdown

 ## Out of The Lodge
 ![](https://thegameofnerds.files.wordpress.com/2017/06/303-coop-sucked-in.gif?w=730)

 I'm happy to say that the app is finished.
 I got *everything* I wanted into it, and it only took **4 months and 180 commits!** Now what do I have to say for myself, now that its done?
 What did I learn?
 First, I learned that you *need* to set hard personal deadlines so as to avoid *feature creep*.
 The temptation for bigger and better is always there, and that impulse might not be so bad, but in the real world -- the world of deadlines -- you can't always aim for the moon; you need to set reasonable goals, or you'll get lost in the weeds.
 Second, I learned that its sometimes good to test your limits.
 Now that might seem like an abrogation of the former lesson, but it isn't, its more like a balance to it.
-It's true that you can't always (reasonably) aim for the moon, but it's good to try for it once in a while, and in my modest (in the grand scheme of things) case, I hit it.
+Its true that you can't always (reasonably) aim for the moon, but its good to try for it once in a while, and in my modest (in the grand scheme of things) case, I hit it.

 ## Mr. Jackpots
 ![](https://i.redd.it/6mstt19eagzy.gif)